Special EventsNewAccess to the Railway Timetable Tel: 01825 722370 You're on the Bluebell Railway web site

 The first to enter service on the Railway was Car No. 64, a third class saloon seating 42.
 It ran for about 15 years before requiring a major overhaul, which was completed in 2006.
 It now runs carrying the name "Christine" as it did in its days on the Bulmer's promotional "Cider Train".

 To provide extra kitchen facilities following the departure of "Bertha", a Met-Cam Pullman Kitchen First, "Eagle", was hired between 2000 and 2008 from the National Railway Museum.
-"Doris" is a 1932-built "Brighton Belle" electric car, formerly located at Finsbury Park.
-It has been purchased by the Bluebell with the intention that, with its kitchen facilities, it will be a useful part of the Pullman train.
-In the interim, the LMS BGZ brake (below) has been equipped with limited facilities.
-"Doris" requires substantial body repairs, as well as major work to convert it to run as a steam hauled car.
-Much of the work required is very similar to that which we undertook on "Bertha" in the late 1980s.
+"Doris", a 1932-built "Brighton Belle" electric car, formerly located at Finsbury Park, was purchased by the Bluebell with the intention that, with its kitchen facilities, it will be a useful part of the Pullman train.
+In the interim, the LMS BGZ brake (below) has been equipped with limited facilities, but "Doris" has now been exchanged, via the 5BEL Trust, for Golden Arrow First-class kitchen car "Carina", but it's place has been taken in the restoration queue with the purchase of similar kitchen car "Aquila".

 LMS Guard's Brake